New Books & Release Dates

 Q. I can’t buy book X in my country/from this bookseller/on this particular website.

 A. This occasionally happens and it’s usually due to some weird technical or delivery-related glitch that’s news to me as well.
-The best I can do is forward it to my publishers in the hope that they can find the right person to fix the problem.
+You’re better off approaching my publishers or the distributor that you’re having difficulties with – they’re far more likely to have a solution than I am!

-Q. What are you going to do once the series is finished?
+Q. What are you going to do once the Alex Verus is finished?

 Q. How long do the books take to write?